 Bluetooth Sensors: Assets And Equipment Conditions Monitoring

-Ability to track assets location is not the only benefit you can get by applying BLE beacon tags to your assets and equipment.
+Ability to track location is not the only benefit you can get by applying BLE beacon tags to the assets and equipment.
 You can use BLE beacons with built-in sensors to measure environmental conditions, such as temperature, humidity, and light, as well as mechanical conditions, such as impact or vibration.
-Applying BLE beacon tags with the sensors to the equipment allows you to not only track equipment location, but also monitor equipment conditions remotely.
+Applying BLE tags with sensors to the equipment allows you to not only track equipment location, but also monitor assets conditions remotely.

 Bluetooth Asset Tracking Software And Mobile Application

-In order to implement bluetooth asset tracking you need an asset tracking software that receives data from the BLE beacon tags and sensors, processes this information and produces human-readable results for your review.
-The results may include a map of the assets locations, history of the assets movement, a log of the employees who were handling an asset, a log of the equipment conditions, etc.
+In order to implement bluetooth asset tracking system you need an asset tracking software that receives data from the BLE beacon tags and sensors, processes this information and produces human-readable reports for your review.
+The reports may include a location map, a history of the assets movement, assets chain of custody, a temperature and humidity log, etc.

-An asset tracking software should also include a mobile application that will allow a smartphone to work as a bluetooth gateway, transferring assets data to the cloud.
+An asset tracking system may also include a mobile application that will allow a smartphone to work as a bluetooth gateway, transferring data to the backend cloud software.

 Depending on your exact needs, additional functionality and reports can be added to the software package.

-Some vendors offer a bluetooth platform that includes bluetooth asset tracking software, mobile application and bluetooth hardware working together.
-These assets management platforms are designed for the specific scenario - for example asset tracking with the BLE beacon tags and fixed bluetooth receivers, asset tracking with the BLE beacon tags and a mobile application, monitoring equipment conditions with the BLE sensors, etc. However, you do not necessarily need to purchase both bluetooth hardware and bluetooth asset tracking software from the same vendor.
-Well defined bluetooth protocol and profiles allow asset management software vendors to integrate their software with the bluetooth devices from the different providers.
+Many vendors offer a complete IoT asset tracking system that includes a cloud software, a mobile application and bluetooth hardware working together.
+However, you do not necessarily need to purchase bluetooth hardware and bluetooth asset tracking software from the same vendor.
+Well defined bluetooth protocol and profiles allow vendors to integrate their software with the bluetooth devices from the different providers.

 Just like with the other asset tracking technologies, it is always a good idea to check with the software vendor which BLE hardware is supported.